Preetamcse/SystemMonitor/README.md

 # SystemMonitor — C# Console Application

-A Windows system monitoring tool built with .NET 8 that tracks CPU, RAM, and Disk usage at regular intervals and reports via file logging and HTTP API.
+SystemMonitor is a lightweight Windows console application built with C# and .NET 8.
+It continuously monitors your system's CPU usage, RAM consumption, and Disk space at a configurable time interval and outputs the results in real time.
+The project demonstrates clean architecture using interfaces, dependency injection, and a plugin-based design — making it easy to extend with new monitoring outputs.
+It currently supports two plugins: one that saves metrics to a local log file, and one that sends the data to an external API via HTTP POST.

 ---